-We may redeem for cash all or a portion of the notes at any time on or after December , 2008, at redemption prices equal to the sum of the issue price, accrued original issue discount, accrued cash interest, if any, and accrued contingent cash interest, if any, to the applicable redemption date.
+We may redeem for cash all or a portion of the notes at any time on or after January 15, 2009, at redemption prices equal to the sum of the issue price, accrued original issue discount, accrued cash interest, if any, and accrued contingent cash interest, if any, to the applicable redemption date.
 See "Description of Notes - Redemption of Notes at Our Option."

-Purchase of the notes by us at the option of the Holders may require us to purchase all or a portion of their notes on each of the following dates at the holder in cash following prices, plus accrued cash interest, if any, and accrued contingent cash interest, if any, to the purchase date: On December , 2008 at a price of \$ per note; • On December , 2013 at a price of \$ per note; • On December , 2018 at a price of \$ per note; • On December , 2023 at a price of \$ per note; and • On December , 2028 at a price of \$ per note.
+Purchase of the notes by us at the option of the holder in cash

+Holders may require us to purchase all or a portion of their notes on each of the following dates at the following prices, plus accrued cash interest, if any, and accrued contingent cash interest, if any, to the purchase date:

+- On January 15, 2009 at a price of \$395.02 per note; - On January 15, 2014 at a price of \$475.66 per note; - On January 15, 2019 at a price of \$572.76 per note; - On January 15, 2024 at a price of \$689.68 per note; and - On January 15, 2029 at a price of \$830.47 per note.

 We may only pay the purchase price in cash and not in common stock.

-Change in control Upon a change in control of our company, the holders may require us to purchase for cash all or a portion of their notes at a price equal to the sum of the issue price, accrued original issue discount, accrued cash interest, if any, and accrued contingent cash interest, if any, to the date of purchase.
-Ranking The notes will be our unsecured senior subordinated obligations and will rank junior in right of payment to all of our senior indebtedness and equal in right of payment to all of our other senior subordinated indebtedness, i any.
+Change in control

+Upon a change in control of our company, the holders may require us to purchase for cash all or a portion of their notes at a price equal to the sum of the issue price, accrued original issue discount, accrued cash interest, if any, and accrued contingent cash interest, if any, to the date of purchase.

+Ranking

+The notes will be our unsecured senior subordinated obligations and will rank junior in right of payment to all of our senior indebtedness and equal in right of payment to all of our other senior subordinated indebtedness, i any.
 The notes will effectively rank junior to our existing and future secured indebtedness as to the assets securing such indebtedness.
 In addition, we conduct a significant portion of our business operations through our subsidiaries.
 The notes will effectively rank junior to all existing and future indebtedness and other liabilities, including trade payables, of our subsidiaries.

-As of September 30, 2003, after giving pro forma effect to the Transactions, we would have had an aggregate of \$477.9 million of senior indebtedness outstanding of which \$476.7 million would be secured senior indebtedness and we would have had no senior subordinated indebtedness other than the notes.
-In addition, as of September 30, 2003, after giving pro forma effect to the Transactions, our subsidiaries would have had an aggregate of \$652.7 million of indebtedness and other liabilities outstanding.
-Use of proceeds We estimate that the proceeds from the offering of the notes will be approximately \$150 million (approximately \$172.5 million if the underwriters' overallotment option is exercised in full).
+As of September 30, 2003, after giving pro forma effect to the Transactions, we would have had an aggregate of \$428.2 million of senior indebtedness outstanding of which \$426.9 million would be secured senior indebtedness and we would have had no senior subordinated indebtedness other than the notes.
+In addition, as of September 30, 2003, after giving pro forma effect to the Transactions, our subsidiaries would have had an aggregate of \$602.7 million of indebtedness and other liabilities outstanding.

+We estimate that the proceeds from the offering of the notes will be approximately \$200 million (approximately \$230 million if the underwriters' overallotment option is exercised in full).

-We intend to use all of the proceeds from this offering to redeem our outstanding senior notes.
+We intend to use all of the proceeds from this offering to redeem our outstanding senior notes and to repay amounts outstanding under our existing credit facility.